medvision-io/docs/content/pages/local-pacs/local-pacs.md

 },
 ```

-Remember to enter created credentials into the application settings.
-To see how please read [Authentication](latest/managing-servers-inside-the-dicom-viewer#authentication) section.
+Remember to enter created credentials into the application settings and model proxy.
+To see how please read [Application Authentication](latest/managing-servers-inside-the-dicom-viewer#authentication) section for managing the App and [Model Proxy Authentication](latest/setting-up-model-proxy#authentication) for setting up PACS connection security inside the proxy.

 ## Customization